Oral and maxillofacial surgery: Regulation in the United States

+In the United States, oral and maxillofacial surgery is a recognised surgical specialty, formally designated as a dental specialty.
+A professional dental degree is required, a qualification in medicine may be undertaken optionally during residency training.
+In this respect, oral and maxillofacial surgery is sui generis among surgical specialties.
 Board certification in the U.S. is governed by the American Board of Oral and Maxillofacial Surgery (ABOMS).
 Oral and maxillofacial surgery is among the fourteen surgical specialties recognized by the American College of Surgeons.
 Oral and maxillofacial surgeons in the United States, whether single or dual degree, may become Fellows of the American College of Surgeons, "FACS" (Fellow, American College of Surgeons).